Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models: Experiments

 \subsection{End-to-End Design}

-We now test whether aforementioned design principles improve end-to-end optimization under matched compute.
-Experiment details are in Appendix~\ref{appendix:experiment-details}; note that our proposed improvements require comparable or significantly less compute per epoch compared to baselines.
-More results are in Appendices~\ref{appendix:extended-ablations} and~\ref{appendix:qualitative-results}.
+We now test whether these design principles improve end-to-end optimization under matched compute.
+Our improvements require comparable or less per-epoch compute than baselines; see Appendices~\ref{appendix:experiment-details},~\ref{appendix:extended-ablations} and~\ref{appendix:qualitative-results} for experiment details, more ablations and qualitative results, respectively.

-\textbf{Mechanistic Analysis.} We begin with a diagnostic case study on zeroth-order flow matching, using TempFlow-GRPO as the baseline.
-By Eq~\eqref{eq:branch-covariance}, we can conjecture that zeroth-order guidance at high-SNR timesteps is intrinsically noisy under fixed branching width.
-TempFlow-GRPO nevertheless assigns substantial budget to these timesteps, while relying on strong clipping and downweighting to contain the resulting instability.
-This suggests a mismatch between where compute is spent and where guidance is actually reliable.
+\textbf{Mechanistic Analysis.} We begin with a case study on the zeroth-order flow-matching baseline TempFlow-GRPO.
+Eq.~\eqref{eq:branch-covariance} suggests that, under fixed branching width, high-SNR timesteps are intrinsically noisier.
+Yet the baseline allocates no additional budget to them, relying instead on strong clipping and downweighting for stability.

-We therefore redesign the update in three steps.
+To address this inefficiency, we propose a redesign in three steps.
 First, we make clipping comparable across timesteps by moving the timestep-dependent scale outside the clipping operator:

-Second, we reallocate branching budget toward the high-SNR region to reduce estimator variance where it is largest.
-Third, once this redistribution is applied, we find that $t_9$ remains too noisy and too heavily clipped to justify further investment, so we deactivate it and reallocate its budget to the remaining steps.
+Second, we reallocate branching budget toward high-SNR timesteps, to reduce estimator variance where it is largest.
+Third, despite this redistribution, we find that $t_9$ remains too noisy and heavily clipped to justify investment, so we deactivate it and redistribute its budget to other timesteps.

-Fig.~\ref{fig:fairclip_reallocation} shows that uniform redistribution already improves over TempFlow-GRPO, and a variance-aware redistribution performs best.
-Under matched compute, this redesign improves reward more quickly while maintaining a comparable reward--KL tradeoff.
-The resulting lesson is simple: budget should be concentrated on timesteps whose guidance can be made reliable, rather than on timesteps whose updates are later suppressed.
+Fig.~\ref{fig:fairclip_reallocation} shows that uniform redistribution already improves over TempFlow-GRPO, while variance-aware redistribution performs best.
+Our redesign improves reward more quickly while maintaining a comparable reward--KL tradeoff, suggesting that budget should be concentrated on timesteps whose guidance can be made reliable rather than on timesteps whose updates are later suppressed.